ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2015-07-11-welcome-to-jekyll.md

 <hr />

 <h2>Github Commits</h2>
 I started contributing to Gourav's [EventDrivenDBMicroservices](https://github.com/gouravshenoy/EventDrivenDBMicroservices) repository.
-After formal introduction in front of class I moved entire project under [spring17-microservice-data-management](https://github.com/airavata-courses/spring17-microservice-data-management).
+After formal introduction of this theme, I moved entire project under [spring17-microservice-data-management](https://github.com/airavata-courses/spring17-microservice-data-management).
 Due to this move personal commits are lost.
 My commits are directly on master as most of the part that I did was completed in previous repository, below are the links for my contribution,

 * Commits to airavata-courses repository : [LINK](https://github.com/airavata-courses/spring17-microservice-data-management/commits/master)
 * Commits to Gourav's repository : [LINK](https://github.com/gouravshenoy/EventDrivenDBMicroservices/commits)